intel-analytics/ipex-llm/docs/docs/tutorials/orca_k8s/orca_k8s_tutorial.md

 * `spark.driver.host`: the localhost for driver pod (only required when submitting in client mode);
 * `spark.kubernetes.container.image`: the BigDL docker image you downloaded;
 * `spark.kubernetes.authenticate.driver.serviceAccountName`: the service account for driver pod;
-* `spark.pyspark.driver.python`: the Python location in Conda archive as driver's Python environment;
+* `spark.pyspark.driver.python`: specify the Python location in Conda archive as driver's Python environment;
-* `spark.pyspark.python`: the Python location in Conda archive as executors' Python environment;
+* `spark.pyspark.python`: specify the Python location in Conda archive as executors' Python environment;
 * `archives`: upload the packed Conda archive to K8s;
 * `properties-file`: upload BigDL configuration properties to K8s;
 * `py-files`: upload extra Python dependency files to K8s;